NSW Work Injury Claim

 What documents help with work injury damages?

-Useful documents include WPI assessments, medical reports, incident and safety records, witness details, wage and tax material, rosters, job descriptions, and insurer decisions affecting capacity or liability.
+Useful documents include WPI assessments, medical reports, incident and safety records, witness details, wage and tax material, rosters, job descriptions, insurer decisions affecting capacity or liability, and any evidence of changed earning capacity.

 Related pages